Hecke correspondences for smooth moduli spaces of sheaves: Geometric properties

-\begin{proof} \emph{of Proposition \ref{prop:cm}:} We will first prove that $\fZ_{(x,y)}$ is l.c.i., not only because the computation will serve as valuable illustration, but we will actually need some precise results.
-Therefore, consider the smooth scheme $\fZ_{(x)} \times S$ and take the map:
+\begin{proof} \emph{of Proposition \ref{prop:xyx}:} See Corollary \ref{cor:exp dim} for the dimension and irreducibility statements.
+As a warm-up to proving the fact that $\fZ_{(x,y,x)}$ is Cohen-Macaulay, let us recall the explicit realization of $\fZ_{(x,y)}$ as a local complete intersection.
+We do so not only because the computation will serve as valuable illustration, but we will need a specific realization of $\fZ_{(x,y)}$ as the zero locus of a regular section.
+Therefore, consider the smooth scheme $\fZ_{(x)} \times S$ and take the map

-A particular case of Proposition \ref{prop:tower} says that this map can be realized as:
+A particular case of Proposition \ref{prop:tower} says that this map can be realized as

-where the closed embedding $\iota$ is cut out by the section:
+where the closed embedding $\iota$ is cut out by the section